kpn/docker-avro-tools/README.md

 ## Acknowledgments

 * Docker image forked from [brandonstubbs/avro-tools](https://github.com/brandonstubbs/docker-avro-tools)
-we republish it for our convinience
+we republish it for our own convinience